tensorflow/tpu/models/official/resnet/README.md

   --bigtable_table=$TABLE
 ```

-In this case, the `TFExample` records are stored one per row in a Bigtable.
+In this case, the `TFExample` records are stored one per row in a Cloud Bigtable
-Categories of data are arranged by row prefix, and the rows within that prefix
+table.
+Categories of data are arranged by row prefix, and the rows within that
-arranged by zero-filled indexes, e.g. `train_0000003892`.)
+prefix arranged by zero-filled indexes, e.g. `train_0000003892`.)

-You can also specify the following arguments when sourcing data from Bigtable,
+You can also specify the following arguments when sourcing data from Cloud
-though they already have the right defaults for ResNet-50:
+Bigtable, though they already have the right defaults for ResNet-50:

 ```
   --bigtable_train_prefix=train_ \        # row prefix for training rows